Department of Electrical and Computer Engineering, Faculty of Engineering,

 Edmonton, Alberta T6G 1H9, Canada

-Dr. Jie Han (S’02-M’05- SM’16) received the B.Sc. degree in electronic engineering from Tsinghua University, Beijing, China, in 1999 and the Ph.D. degree from Delft University of Technology, The Netherlands, in 2004.
-He is currently an associate professor in the Department of Electrical and Computer Engineering at the University of Alberta, Edmonton, AB, Canada.
-His research interests include approximate computing, stochastic computation, reliability and fault tolerance, nanoelectronic circuits and systems, novel computational models for nanoscale and biological applications.
-Dr. Han and coauthors won the Best Paper Award at the International Symposium on Nanoscale Architectures 2015 (NanoArch 2015) and Best Paper Nominations at the 25th Great Lakes Symposium on VLSI 2015 (GLSVLSI 2015) and NanoArch 2016.
+Jie Han (S’02-M’05-SM’16) received the B.Sc. degree in electronic engineering from Tsinghua University, Beijing, China, in 1999 and the Ph.D. degree from the Delft University of Technology, The Netherlands, in 2004.
+He is currently a Professor in the Department of Electrical and Computer Engineering at the University of Alberta, Edmonton, AB, Canada.
+His research interests include approximate computing, stochastic computing, reliability and fault tolerance, nanoelectronic circuits and systems, novel computational models for nanoscale and biological applications.
+Dr. Han was a recipient of the Best Paper Award at the International Symposium on Nanoscale Architectures (NanoArch) 2015 and Best Paper Nominations at the 25th Great Lakes Symposium on VLSI (GLSVLSI) 2015, NanoArch 2016 and the 19th International Symposium on Quality Electronic Design (ISQED) 2018.
 He was nominated for the 2006 Christiaan Huygens Prize of Science by the Royal Dutch Academy of Science.
 His work was recognized by Science, for developing a theory of fault-tolerant nanocircuits (2005).
-He is currently an associate editor for IEEE Transactions on Emerging Topics in Computing (TETC).
-He served as a General Chair for GLSVLSI 2017 and the IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems (DFT 2013), and a Technical Program Chair for GLSVLSI 2016 and DFT 2012.
+He is currently an Associate Editor for the IEEE Transactions on Emerging Topics in Computing (TETC), the IEEE Transactions on Nanotechnology, the IEEE Circuits and Systems Magazine, the IEEE Open Journal of the Computer Society, and Microelectronics Reliability (Elsevier Journal).
+He served as a General Chair for GLSVLSI 2017 and the IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems (DFT) 2013, and a Technical Program Committee Chair for GLSVLSI 2016, DFT 2012 and the Symposium on Stochastic & Approximate Computing for Signal Processing and Machine Learning, 2017.